Club404/theme/README.md

 This is a simple placeholder where you can add your own content
 ```

-You will notice the `envelope` of metadata that hugo uses, that is distinct and different from the page contents (markdown).
+You will notice the metadata (also called the `front matter`) that hugo uses, that is distinct and different from the page contents (markdown).

 This will create a new page that you can view at: `http://localhost:1313/about/`